Connections in Bases

 Pair score with link trails

-A score column is great for sorting, but it can be even more useful when you can jump into context immediately.
+A score column is useful for sorting, but it can be more useful when you can jump into related context immediately.

 Add a list_connections column to show a small trail of related links beside each result.